-This sprawling Disney Vacation Club property takes its inspiration from 19th-century horse-and-spa resorts in upstate New York, where hot springs and lakes ruled the landscape.
-Transport that to Disney in Florida and you get a more tropical feel to the hundreds of units on 16 acres.
+This sprawling Disney property takes its inspiration from 19th-century horse-and-spa resorts in upstate New York, where hot springs and lakes ruled the landscape, and mixes it with the more tropical feel of Florida.
 Three- and four-story buildings are spread over this 16-acre property, and some overlook a giant pool with artificial hot springs and faux boulders.
 Studios have microwaves and refrigerators; villas have full kitchens (note: a few online grocery-delivery services deliver).
 There are also 60 tree-house cabins that let you live a sort of Swiss Family Robinson–type life.
 Rich woods, Early American–style furniture, and overstuffed couches lend a homey, country-chic look, and a splendid spa offers respite from theme-park frenzy.

 YOU SHOULD KNOW This is a vast resort, and getting from a room at the outer edges to the bus stops or to the dining areas can take some time.
 Fortunately, upon arrival, you and your luggage are transported to your accommodations by golf cart.

 Rooms range from a studio with one queen bed and one double sofa bed, to a three bedroom tree house villa with a fully equipped kitchen.
 Furniture and decor are traditional, with lots of dark wood and overstuffed couches and chairs.
 The backdrop colors are neutral, highlighted by jewel tones in the upholstery and cushions.
 All beds feature white, duvet style bedding.
 The studios have a wet bar with a sink, mini-fridge, microwave, toaster and coffeemaker.
 The villa kitchens feature full-sized refrigerator, a stove with oven, a microwave and coffeemaker.
 All accommodations feature a dining area, a furnished balcony, large flat screen TVs and free Wi-Fi.